mkluge/iot_control/README.md

 * [Home Assistant with MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/): works for sensors and switches
 * [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB): works for sensors only, will ignore switches

+## How to get started:

+1. Get some sensors and a small device to run the sensors on.
+The device should be able to run python.
+2. Make sure you habe a suitable backend that will store the data or interact with the sensors.
+That's why you are here, right?
+So maybe you have an Home Assistant installation already.
+Then please check that [mqtt is enabled](https://www.home-assistant.io/integrations/mqtt/).
+Otherwise: get one or get an InfluxDB instance.
+3. Clone this project at the device and copy the example setup to a setup.yaml and edit the content of the setup file according to your needs.
+4. Run rooftop.py.
+Maybe with a screen session, but much better as a service (via systemd).